MKiyoaki/BSCS-Lecture-Notes/docs/year2/5ccs2fc2/re.md

     > >1.
 Cannot be solved in polynomial time
     > >
     > >   (for SAT like, take all solutions; for HAMILTONIAN like, take all orderring results.
 And there are expontential solutions at last)
     > >2.
-Can construct deterministic turing machine and run it in parallel in polynomial time
+Can construct non-deterministic turing machine and run it in parallel in polynomial time
     > >
     > >Explain the reasons for cannot be or can be run in polynomial time is important